dom3d/LearningProtoactorNetOnOSX/README.md

 **MessageHeader:** String-based Key-Value store with meta data for the message.
 Confusion trap due to bad naming imho: Header vs Headers; it's a single header dictionary but setting a value means "setting the header"
 **DeadLetter:** http://proto.actor/docs/durability
 **Dispatcher:** ?
+**EventBus** is the central message bus used by the cluster or system (?).
+Access via Instance Singleton. subscribe to member status events and the like. e.g. EventStream.Instance.Subscribe(...)

 **IContext:** self PID, parent PID, reference Actor, children PIDs, reference to sender of last message, stash for message to allow restart, spawing of children
 **ISenderContext:** Message meta data (Headers) + reference to Message it self.